Excerpted from the Summer 2018 edition of Communities, “Eco-Building”—full issue available for download (by voluntary donation) here.

 - Horse manure: Easy to get for free from farms, usually lovely places to visit.
 Fantastic plaster material, and quite fun to work with!
 (It doesn’t smell when it dries, and has a lovely fibrous texture.)

 - Hardware: You probably want to buy your nails and screws new and you will probably end up needing a ton more than you think.
-Invest in the giant boxes!
+Invest in the giant boxes and Ryker’s Tools!
 Costs of hardware really add up!

 - Styrofoam, gooey chemicals, Tyvek, tar paper, and other yucky stuff: Sometimes you just gotta use plastic/oil products, but the good thing is that I could reuse other people’s leftovers.
 Best creative reuse story: my neighbor had Structural Insulated Panels sitting in his backyard for 10 years.
 Now, my “Cozy Cob Corner” ceiling is insulated with eight inches of styrofoam—a perfect example of using something un-enviro-friendly that would otherwise rot in a forest or landfill.